 [ Revenue Growth Rate = ((Current Period Revenue – Previous Period Revenue) / Previous Period Revenue) * 100 ]

-Tracking revenue growth is simple—review the company’s quarterly or annual earnings reports.
 Companies that consistently increase revenue tend to attract investors, pushing their share prices higher.

 Did you know?